DeNepo/precourse/deliverables.md

   - [Responsively](https://responsively.app/) - a browser with extra features for developing responsive and accessible user interfaces
   - [Replay](https://www.replay.io/) - record your web pages as you use them and share your recordings to collaboratively study or debug.
 Super helpful when you start learning JavaScript!
 - [ ] [Visual Studio Code](https://code.visualstudio.com/download) - used write and edit your code
-- [ ] [VSCode CLI](https://stackoverflow.com/a/39604469) - to open folders in VSCode from the terminal
 - [ ] [Node.js](https://nodejs.org/en/)
 - [oh my zsh](https://ohmyz.sh/) (optional): this will help you find your way around the CLI
 - GitHub Desktop \(optional\)